paulfioravanti/steno-dictionaries/dictionaries/overrides.md

 - The original outline could be the cause of a Plover bug and needs to be overridden in order to fix the bug
 - The outline looks valid and consistent with Plover theory, but:
+  - the frequency that I would use a word causes me to want to swap the entries for an outline and its `*`-flagged version
   - it's more convenient for me to use it for something else
   - the text that it maps to already has multiple other outlines entries, and so the outline would be better re-purposed being mapped to another word